duckietown/duckietown-slimremote/doc/communication.md

 Each **action** message has the following format:

-    "1 X Y A,B"
+    "1 X Y Z"

 where

     X,Y = same as for ping message

-    A,B = two floating point values in range [-1,1]
-          separated by a comma, indicating the motor commands for the left and right motor respectively.
+    Z =  either just a motor command (two floating point values) or a motor command combined with an LED command (five floating points values).
+All these floating point values are separated by comma.
+The motor part is always in range[-1,1] and corresponds to the speed of the left and right motor.
+The LED part (last 3 floats) are in range [0;1] and correspond to the color channels red, green, and blue if the use wants to include them.

 Example:

     "1 1337 192.168.1.15 -0.54,0.333333"
+    (doesn't include LED values)

+    "1 1337 192.168.1.15 -0.54,0.3,0,0.55,1"
+    (which does include LED values, corresponding to
+    0 parts red, 0.55 parts green and 1 part blue)

 #### Images/Observations